 As mothers today, we have the word of God to look to for wisdom and insight as we mother and raise our children.
 It is never about how perfect we are but how yielded we are to become godly mothers who will influence the next generation for good.

 So, whenever you feel like giving up, remember Jochabed who showed courage in the midst of a difficult situation.
-Or Hannah who poured out her heart in prayer to God and received her answer.
+Or Hannah who poured out her heart in prayer to God in a loud voice and received her answer.
 God wants us to be good mothers who will keep shining his light in a broken world.
-Which of these characteristics of a good mother do you need to imbibe into your life today?
+Which of these characteristics of a good mother do you need to draw into your life today?

 Ufuoma Fijabi writes on her blog www.oneinspiredmum.com where she shares God-inspired articles that focus on motherhood, faith, hope, and spirituality.
 Her passion is to inspire, encourage, support, and build up faith in the heart of moms in their motherhood journey.
 She is wife to an amazing man and mom to two children.
 She currently lives in Lagos, Nigeria with her family.